-In addition to the above, where probation is granted, there is a mandatory minimum of a 180 day county jail term. (§ 186.22, subd. (c).)
+In addition to the above, where probation is granted, there is a mandatory minimum of a 180-day county jail term. (§ 186.22, subd. (c).)

 iv.
-Gang-related Special Treatment of a Discretionary Dismissal
+Gang-related special treatment of a discretionary dismissal.

-While a trial court has discretion to strike the additional punishment dictated by this statute, its discretion is limited to "an unusual case where the interests of justice would best be served" and requires that the court specifies on the record and enters into the minutes a statement of those reasons. (§ 186.22, subd. (g).)
+The trial court may strike the punishment for the enhancements under section 186.22, but its discretion is limited to "an unusual case where the interests of justice would best be served." (§ 186.22, subd. (g).)
+If the trial court decides to strike any additional punishments for the enhancements under section 186.22, make sure the court specifies on the record and enters into the minutes a statement of reasons. (§ 186.22, subd. (g).)

-8. Misapplication of a Section 654 Stay
+8. Misapplication of a Section 654 Stay.

-Appellate counsel are always advised to review the judgment of the trial court where a section 654 stay is imposed as this is a ripe area for trial court error.
+Section 654 precludes double punishment for an act or omission that is punishable in different ways by different provisions of law.
+Although it is not uncommon for a trial court to forget to stay a conviction under section 654 (an arguable issue on appeal), the reverse would be considered an adverse consequence.
+Appellate counsel is thus always advised to review the judgment of the trial court where a section 654 stay is imposed as this is a ripe area for trial court error.
 According to at least one decision, the erroneous imposition of a section 654 stay renders the entire sentence "unauthorized."
 (People v.
 Price, supra, 184 Cal.App.3d 1405, 1411; but see People v.
 Brown (1987) 193 Cal.App.3d 957, 962 [erroneous section 654 stay may not render sentence "unauthorized."].)